dividend distribution tax

 8 minutes read

 A dividend is something that puts a smile on every investor’s face.
 Dividend payment reflects a company’s positive cash flow and good financial health.
 But do you know dividends come with extra baggage?
-Like any other income, dividend income is not free of taxes.
+Like any other income, dividend income is not exempt from taxes.

-Dividend Distribution Tax (DDT)was a form of taxation that companies used to pay while declaring and distributing dividends.
-But not anymore.
-Now the Indian Government wants its citizens to pay up for their dividend income by themselves.
+Dividend Distribution Tax (DDT) was a form of taxation that companies used to pay while declaring and distributing dividends.
+However, it has been abolished, and now the Indian Government requires investors to pay tax on their dividend income themselves.

-During the Union Budget 2020, our Finance Minister announced the end of DDT with effect from 1st April 2020.
-Now taxpayers are liable to pay taxes on their dividend income.
+During the Union Budget 2020, the Finance Minister announced the abolition of DDT with effect from 1st April 2020.
+Now, taxpayers are liable to pay tax on their dividend income in their hands at their applicable income tax slab rates.
 Before we come to a conclusion on which method is better, let’s explain both the past and the present norms of dividend taxation.

 Key Takeaways

-• Submitting Form 15G/15H prevents TDS deductions if your income is below the taxable limit.
+• Submitting Form 15G/15H prevents TDS deductions if your income is below the taxable limit and the tax payable is nil

-• Claim up to 20% interest deduction and TDS credit if you have taken a loan to invest in shares.
+• Claim up to 20% interest deduction under section 57 and TDS credit if you have taken a loan to invest in shares

-• Investing in ULIPs (with premiums within ₹2.5 lakh/year) and equity mutual funds (up to ₹1 lakh LTCG exemption) offers tax-efficient returns, boosting long-term wealth.
+• Investing in ULIPs (with premiums within ₹2.5 lakh/year) and equity mutual funds (up to ₹1.25 lakh LTCG exemption) offers tax-efficient returns

 Under the previous regime, if a company declared a dividend of ₹10,000, it paid DDT of ₹1,500 (15%) before distributing the remaining amount to shareholders.
+(Note: In practice, surcharge and cess were also applicable, increasing the effective dividend tax rate.)
 Now, the entire ₹10,000 is distributed to the shareholder, who must include this amount in their income and pay tax according to their applicable slab rate.

 The Dividend Distribution Tax was mandated by Section 115-O of the Income Tax Act, 1961.
-Introduced on 1st April 2003, it was described in Chapter XII-D under the heading of ‘Special Provisions Relating to Tax on Distributed Profits of Domestic Companies.
+It was reintroduced on 1st April 2003 and was described in Chapter XII-D under the heading of ‘Special Provisions Relating to Tax on Distributed Profits of Domestic Companies.’

-DDT had to be paid within 2 weeks of announcement or distribution of dividends.
-If not paid within 14 days of declaration or credit, whichever is early, the company had to pay a penal interest of 1% each month till they pay.
+The DDT tax had to be paid within 2 weeks of the announcement, distribution, or payment of the dividends, whichever was earliest.
+If not paid within 14 days of declaration or credit, whichever is earlier, the company has to pay a penal interest of 1% each month till they pay.

 Let's use an illustration to better grasp this: